SetProtocol/STIPS/STIPS/STIP-009.md

 ## Abstract

-Historically, SetProtocol has deployed SetToken specific manager contracts and extensions for IndexCoop issued funds.
+Historically, Set Protocol has deployed SetToken specific manager contracts and extensions for IndexCoop issued funds.
 These contracts encode fee management and rebalance trading logic and provide better security guarantees to SetToken holders than direct management via EOA.

 This STIP proposes that we automate manager contract deployments using on-chain factories and support "self-service" manager enabled SetToken creation as a feature available to anyone in the SetProtocol UI (tokensets.com).